 How to Save Money on Food When on the Hop-On Hop-Off Bus?

 We have a good bunch of articles showing you 11 Backpacker Tips to Save Money on Food, as well as which supermarkets are the cheapest in Food Shopping in New Zealand.
 All of these tips can be made use of while on the hop-on hop-off bus.

 There is one rule of thumb when it comes to backpacking in New Zealand: Make your own food in the hostel!
 Buy takeaway food as little as possible!
 As mentioned above, the bus makes a lot of coffee and food stops where you’ll always notice that a small group on the bus buys NZ$5 coffees at every stop.
 Trust us, all that coffee really adds up.

 Finally, because the hop-on hop-off is such a social experience, it is easy to find a group of people to cook with.
 This not only keeps the cost down, but you’re more likely to make something healthier and cooking together is a nice way to spend time with people.
 Suggest it to your bus mates.
 Often, the bus driver will suggest a group meal too.

-Activities cost anywhere from NZ$10 for a bar crawl to NZ$400+ for a heli-hike glacier ice climb.
-We have a typical activity price listing in What is the Cost of Backpacking in New Zealand?
+Activities cost anywhere from NZ$10 for a bar crawl to NZ$450+ for a heli-hike glacier ice climb.
+Check out the typical activity prices listed in What is the Cost of Backpacking in New Zealand?